 Sustaining Operations - Funding is required to maintain current service levels and to meet state mandated salary and benefit increases.
-As of 2018-19, the retirement rate has increased 10.11 percentage points (116%) and the annual health insurance contribution by \$1,577 per eligible employee (40%) since 2019-10.
-The estimated increase for 2019-20 in the retirement rate is 8% and the health insurance contribution is estimated to increase by 4%.
+As of 2019-20, the retirement rate has increased 10.95 percentage points (125%) and the annual health insurance contribution by \$1,779 per eligible employee (39%) since 2019-10.